macdaliot/py-beach/README.md

 Each unique request (so across retries and across broadcast) has a unique UUID ID field.
 This means it can be used to keep changes idempotent in the event of a failure-retry.
 For a short discussion of this kind of logic see http://www.ebaytechblog.com/2012/08/14/cassandra-data-modeling-best-practices-part-2/ (search for idempotent).

+## Misc Setup
+### Automated Deployment
+An example of automated deployment is included in /examples/salt using the Salt framework (http://saltstack.com/).
+You'll note that in order for it to work you need to change the salt-master definition in firewall.sls and that it is generally setup (the firewall component) to work on DigitalOcean's Private Networking.